A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Universal property ( )

 \begin{remark} Note that we did not actually invoke the product decomposition of $\Cor_{D\times I}$ obtained in \ref{UNIV_EXT_PROJ} directly, but only the local decomposition of its mapping categories.
 The projection $\Spanext(\rm{pr}_I):\Cor_{D\times I}\rightarrow I$ obtained there is not \emph{a priori} identified with $\pi\circ\Spanext(H)$.
 However, such an identification does follow \emph{a posteriori} from unicity, which we establish below. \end{remark}

-\begin{lemma}[Spans on a co-Cartesian family] Suppose that $K\rightarrow I$ is a 2-co-Cartesian fibration and $D\times I\rightarrow K$ is a 2-co-Cartesian transformation.
-Then $H'$ is also a 2-co-Cartesian transformation. \end{lemma} \begin{proof} Since $\Cor_{D\times I}$ is a product by Lemma \ref{UNIV_EXT_PROD}, we are just checking that all arrows in $I$-slices, that is, of the form $(x,i)\stackrel{\iden_x\times\phi}{\longrightarrow} (x,j)$, are mapped to 2-co-Cartesian arrows in $K$.
-All such arrows are in the image of $D\times I$, so this follows from the fact that $H'$ is an extension of $H$, which is a 2-co-Cartesian transformation by hypothesis. \end{proof}
+\begin{lemma}[Spans on a Cartesian family] Suppose that $K\rightarrow I$ is a 2-Cartesian fibration and $D\times I\rightarrow K$ is a 2-Cartesian transformation.
+Then $H'$ is also a 2-Cartesian transformation. \end{lemma} \begin{proof} Since $\Cor_{D\times I}$ is a product by Lemma \ref{UNIV_EXT_PROD}, we are just checking that all arrows in $I$-slices, that is, of the form $(x,i)\stackrel{\iden_x\times\phi}{\longrightarrow} (x,j)$, are mapped to 2-Cartesian arrows in $K$.
+All such arrows are in the image of $D\times I$, so this follows from the fact that $H'$ is an extension of $H$, which is a 2-Cartesian transformation by hypothesis. \end{proof}

 \begin{thm}[Universal property of correspondences (\dag)] A 2-category of correspondences is a 3-universal bivariant extension.
 There is a unique 1-functor

 equipped with a natural transformation $h:\iota\rightarrow\Cor$, where $\iota:1\Cat^{+r}\rightarrow 2\Cat$ forgets the marking, such that $h_D:D\rightarrow\Cor_D$ is a category of correspondences for each $D:1\Cat^{+r}$. \end{thm}